01fe23bcs128/chitranagari.github.io-./README.md

 Sanika Madihal 👋
 Nandita Gaitonde 👋

-We are a group with diverse skills but passionate towards same goals which we achieve through skills and hardwork Here's a glimpse of our work:
+We are a group with diverse skills but passionate towards same goals which we achieve through skills and hardwork.
+Here's a glimpse of our work:

 ## 🛠️ Projects
 - **Project 1**: This portfolio is to depict our smart city design that we worked upon.